Starmute/SeqMiner/README.md

 At the moment SeqMiner self-calibrates for 100% CPU usage.
 In the future more tweaks will be exposed.

 ### Is there a Linux version? ###
-Its on the way.
+It's on the way.
 However for the near future only a windows version is available.